Humayun's Tomb

 Humayun's Tomb by Carlo Sarion

 The inscribed property refers to a complex comprising one main tomb (Humayun's tomb itself) and several other smaller tombs.
 Note that this complex of tombs is just one of the many tombs that are scattered across Nizamuddin neighbourhood and the greater Delhi.
-As my friend would call it, Delhi is both a metropolis and a massive graveyard.
+As a friend would call it, Delhi is both a metropolis and a massive graveyard.

 1. Humayun's Tomb